-Entitled to incentive shares in Incremental.
-Shares offered at a price equivalent to the market price or an appropriate weighted average price at the time of issue.
+Program.
+Shares in Incremental equivalent in value up to 10% of base salary equivalent to the market price or an appropriate weighted average price at the time of issue.
 The shares will be held in trust and will be subject to vesting terms.
 The shares shall vest in four tranches of 1.0M shares each as follows: